districtr/districtr/docs/06charts/evaluationplugin.md

 through series of case conditions that determine what components to load in the "Evaluation" tab of the `Toolbar`.

-First, a `mockColumnSet` is cretaed to include a user-specified coalition in the columns of a population.
+First, a `mockColumnSet` is created to include a user-specified coalition in the columns of a population.
 Then each component is loaded by condition.

 - Default Reveal Section "Population by Race" featuring [`RacialBalanceTable`] including `mockColumnSet`
 - "Voting Age Population by Race" `RacialBalanceTable` if `state.vap`
 - "Citizen Voting Age Population by Race" `RacialBalanceTable` if `state.cvap`
 - "Partisan Balance Summary" `PartisanSummarysection` if any `state.elections`
   - "Election Details" `ElectionResultsSection` if any `state.elections`
   - "Age Histograms" [`AgeHistogramTable`] if `state.ages`
 - [`ContiguitySection`] if permitted by [`spatial_abilities`] and is not `ma_towns`.
-- Other Tabs Related to [VRA]
+- A second tab related to [VRA]

 # #